Doing research

 - Deterts, Dorothea (ed.), Recommendations for the Care of Human Remains in Museums and Collections (German Museums Association, 2013).

-- Tips on researching Dutch archives can be found on the website of the Kennisnetwerk Informatie en Archief (Network for Information and Archives) (http://kia.pleio.nl/archieftips).
+- Tips on researching Dutch archives can be found on the website of the Kennisnetwerk Informatie en Archief [Knowledge Network Information and Archives] (http://kia.pleio.nl/archieftips).

-- Specifically for conducting research intthe Dutch National Archives, there is the research aid How do I conduct research in archives?.
+- Specifically for conducting research in the National Archives of the Netherlands there is the research aid How do I conduct research in archives?
+(Dutch only).